lvamaral/event-aggregator/README.md

 ## Design Overview

-The service is built as a Node app using the Express framework, powered by a time series Database called QuestDB.
+The service is built as a Node app using the Express framework, powered by a time series database called QuestDB.
 It is Dockerized for convenience, using Docker Compose to manage the different containers.
 A simple route is exposed to allow for event aggregation for specific customers.

 ### App Structure and Framework